-[DAHServer1]

-Host=dahhost1

-Port=9160

-StartUpEnginePeriods=-2
+[DAHServer1] Host=dahhost1 Port=9160 StartUpEnginePeriods=-2

 In this example, the DIH immediately starts to send index data to IDOL Server 2.
 Indexing switches to the next server, IDOL Server 0, on 20 October 2006 at 00:00.
 After this period, DIH dedicates one day for each child server before it rolls over to the next.
-To optimize data indexing when the rollover occurs, and to suspend query handling, it shuts down the DAH child servers that indexed data yesterday and today.
-At the same time, it powers up the DAH child server that indexed data the day before yesterday.
+To optimize data indexing when the rollover occurs,

-You can use RoundRobinMode only when MirrorMode is set to False.
+NOTE: You can use RoundRobinMode only when MirrorMode is set to False.
 DIH will not start if RoundRobinMode and MirrorMode are both set to True.